Some parts of the system are more difficult to automate, including operations like biometric fingerprinting.

 This is why CBP makes every effort to mitigate the chance of failure like those experienced by multiple airlines this summer when a faulty software update caused the cancellation and delays of thousands of flights worldwide.

-Customs and Border Protection is primarily a Java-based environment, and uses an open source tool for test automation.
-Oppenheimer said while it’s not a perfect solution, some applications are more difficult to automate, including operations like biometric fingerprinting.
+CBP mainly has a Java-based environment and uses an open source tool for test automation.
+Oppenheimer acknowledged that it’s not a perfect solution because testing is more difficult to automate on some applications, such as biometric fingerprinting.
 However, he and his team have come a long way in the last several years.

-CBP works on writing test cases as the developers are writing code in hopes of staying up to date before a major release.
-They rely on a team that consists of members who fully understand the business requirements, and some that have been long standing members of the development team.
+CBP syncs the work of writing test cases as its developers are writing code in hopes of staying up to date before a major release, he said.
+The agency relies on a team that consists of some members who understand the business requirements and some who have been long standing members of the development team.

 “We are not as mature as we want to be where we can write those in the same sprint.
 We’re typically about a sprint behind, but it does afford us the ability to do a full regression suite before that release,” he said.

-Oppenheimer added this allows CBP to know what parts of its testing and upgrades need to be done manually ahead of releases.
-This also allows time to run testing several times to find any defects and bugs before full implementation.
+Oppenheimer added this lets CBP know what parts of its testing and upgrades need to be done manually ahead of releases.
+It also allows time to run testing several times to find any defects and bugs before full implementation.

-The agency has tried to keep control of its upgrades even as they work with whole suite software suppliers like Microsoft.
-They maintain ownership of their applications.
-When their contractors are ready to issue a patch, they may have a window of two weeks to test it and make sure that there are no risks to the system.
+The agency has tried to keep control of its upgrades even as it works with whole-suite software suppliers like Microsoft.
+CBP maintains ownership of its applications.
+When contractors are ready to issue a patch, the agency then might have a two-week window to test the update and make sure that there are no risks to its systems, Oppenheimer said.

-But even as CBP manages this level of control over the process, it is working on completing a migration to the cloud.
-They have chosen to go with a services provider because of the benefit of improved uptime.
+But even as CBP manages this control over the process, it is working on completing a migration to the cloud.
+The agency has chosen to go with a services provider because of the benefit of improved uptime, he said.

-“I think what we get is redundancy as an easier solution and failover capability … you’re going to measure SLAs in a variety of different ways, where you’re going to look for uptime, downtime, response time, volume, a cadre of different metrics you want to follow, all to be forward leaning on understanding the performance of your applications,” Oppenheimer said.
+“What we get is redundancy as an easier solution and failover capability. … You’re going to measure service level agreements in a variety of different ways, where you’re going to look for uptime, downtime, response time, volume — a cadre of different metrics you want to follow — all to be forward leaning on understanding the performance of your applications,” Oppenheimer said.

-Looking to the future, CBP, like others in government and in industry, is leaning toward artificial intelligence and machine learning.
+Looking to the future, CBP, like many organizations in government and industry, is evaluating how artificial intelligence and machine learning can help with testing.

 “There’s probably a lot in the pipeline right now.
 It’s kind of hard to pick one out, but everybody’s talking AI.
 So we’re trying to understand how that’s going to impact us and where we are going to benefit from that going down the road,” Oppenheimer said.